sthef43/React-projects/README.md

-Hello, this is my repositorie of React projetcs. for run the projetcs, run npm install in the console. some projects use css and others tailwind. thanks for the view <3
+Hello, this is my repositorie of React projetcs.
+For run the projetcs, run npm install in the console.
+Some projects use css and others tailwind.
+Thanks for the view <3